Antiaromatic Compounds and Antiaromaticity

 - What Makes A Molecule Anti-Aromatic?

 - Cyclooctatetraene “Escapes” Anti-Aromaticity Through Twisting Out Of Flatness

 - Conclusion: Antiaromatic Compounds

 Here’s the thing.
 There’s a small number of molecules that flunk the aromaticity test that aren’t just non-aromatic: they have the property of being so spectacularly and unusually unstable and difficult to isolate that they deserve another name.

 We call these molecules “anti-aromatic“.

 What’s interesting is that in many cases the molecules themselves don’t look to be particularly unstable from first principles, in contrast with, say, cubane.
-Funny enough, you can buy cubane from Aldrich, but most of the anti-aromatic molecules we’ll discuss below are only stable at extremely low temperatures – if they can be isolated at all!
+Funny enough, you can buy cubane (more or less) from Aldrich, but most of the anti-aromatic molecules we’ll discuss below are only stable at extremely low temperatures – if they can be isolated at all!

 Let’s start our journey down the rabbit hole with a simple example that should seem familiar from first-semester organic chemistry.

 Remember the SN1 reaction?
-The cat that leaves the comfy chair first?

 Quick review: Start with an alkyl halide.
 Leaving group leaves, forming a carbocation.
 Nucleophile attacks.
 It’s called the SN1 because the rate-determining step (carbocation formation) is unimolecular.
 Bottom line: the more stable the carbocation, the faster the reaction proceeds.
 Hence, the reaction rate for alkyl halides is tertiary > secondary > primary, and the carbocation gets special bonus points if it’s stabilized by resonance.